bramucas/rem/README.md

 2. Darwiche, A., & Chunxi, Ji.
 (2023).
 A New Class of Explanations for Classifiers with Non-Binary Features

+3. Chan, H., & Darwiche, A. (2003).
+Reasoning about Bayesian network classifiers.

+4. Shi, W. , Shih, A. , Darwiche, A. , Choi, A. (2020).
+On Tractable Representations of Binary Neural Networks

 ## /rem content